prynshus/GradientBoost/README.md

-# Credit risk prediction using gradient boositng
+# Credit risk prediction using gradient boosting

 This project delves into the comprehensive analysis of credit risk data to accurately predict the likelihood of loan defaults.
 By leveraging the power of gradient boosting algorithms, we aim to model complex relationships within the data, ensuring robust and reliable predictions.
 Our primary objective is to optimize the model's accuracy, thereby enhancing risk assessment processes and enabling financial institutions to make informed lending decisions with greater confidence.